Top five reasons to choose Swinburne

 Many of our postgraduate students will have an opportunity to undertake supervised project work or will work on projects with their own employers.
 Students may also have access to the Swinburne Innovation Precinct as part of their course.

 With a reputation for quality education and focused research, Swinburne attracts highly qualified academics and educational leaders.
 You’ll learn from academic staff who have industry experience and are talented in bringing that experience to their teaching.

 Swinburne research creates jobs, improves lives, connects science and technology with business and the community, and elicits real change in the world.
 Swinburne has led advancements in solar sciences, advanced manufacturing and sustainable technologies.
-We have research strengths in a diverse range of disciplines across five key outcome areas:

 Choose a study option to suit your schedule.
 Many postgraduate lectures and tutorials are held in the evening or on weekends, to suit those who work full-time.